bibliocoll/JournalTouch/README.md

 Caveat: in the current implementation, mapping of the metadata is limited to the given *simpleCart* fields (``item_name``, ``item_link``, ``item_options_``), and will be re-read from the source string when exporting.
 This is by no means a clean implementation.
 It would be better to modify the *simpleCart* js for a cleaner mapping (it is not really a mapping right now).
 (TODO)

+## Localization

+-- TODO --

+JournalTouch has multilanguage support by default.
+For details and customization see *locale/*.

 # Android Hints

 To port it to a native mobile environment, you can use Apache Cordova / PhoneGap.